burakkgunduzz/rn_messaging_app/README.md

 APP_ID=
 ```

-However, if you would like to work with your own database, you should create a new project from Firebase, enable email-password authentication and create a Firestore database.
+If you would like to work with your own database, you should create a new project from Firebase, enable email-password authentication and create a Firestore database.
 After that, you should fill the below env variables with values that provided by Firebase.

 ### Step 2: Start your Application